Skip to content

 You’ll also gain access to courses on printer engineering, use, and care, co-developed with Penn State University’s Department of Materials Science and Engineering.

 X-Hab 3D provides 24/7 technical support for its customers.
-We can remotely access your sensor and camera data, pinpointing a solution within minutes.
+We can remotely access your sensor and camera data, working virtually in real-time with your field crew to pinpoint a solution within minutes.

 We support customer building code requirements as much as possible, particularly when you use our construction material and design-and-engineering plans.